Early Head Start

 Ka Pu`uwai O Na Keiki

-The State of Hawaii Department of Health funds MFSS services to families needing more intensive services.
-CPS may refer parents to services for support.
+The State of Hawaii, Department of Human Services funds the Ka Pu’uwai O Na Keiki (formerly Enhanced Healthy Start) home visiting program.
+Ka Pu’uwai O Na Keiki provides support to families needing more intensive services who are referred by Child Welfare Services (CWS).
 These services may help them solve their problems and learn how to care for and discipline their children in ways that do not harm them or put them at risk of abuse or neglect.
 These services may include counseling, evaluation, and resources that will allow them to access day care, treatment, parenting classes etc. This home-visiting program is supported by our MFSS home visitors, as well as the agency’s Registered Nurse and Clinical Specialist.
 Working as a team, they are able to build upon family strengths to help struggling families overcome barriers and cope with life’s challenges.